Advertisement

 Additional Notes

-The waiting list is open for Knox, Ashland, or Holmes Counties in Ohio.
-Applications are placed by date, time, and preferences; declining two invitations to apply will purge an application from the waitlist.
+The waiting list is open for Knox, Ashland, or Holmes Counties; applications are placed by date, time, and preferences, with priority for families with children, elderly, and disabled individuals; declining two invitations will purge an application.

 Other Programs